 Curious about your credit score?
 You can get your FICO score and a copy of your credit report from MyFico.com.
 When you order your credit score through MyFico.com, you receive a free 10-day membership in Scorewatch.
 You must cancel this membership within the 10-day trial or you will be billed $14.95 a month until you cancel, with a three-month minimum.
 So potentially this free credit score could cost you a minimum of $29.90. ($14.95 x 3)

 Pay Your Bill In Full

 If you’re going to play the credit card game, you should only do so IF you can pay the bill in full every month.
 Because letting it ride is for losers.
 If you are only paying the minimum on your credit cards, getting an airline or hotel branded credit card for the free miles is a bad idea.

 The point of obtaining an airline or hotel branded credit card is to get miles and points for the “free”.
 Technically free miles and points is a misnomer since each card requires a minimum spend to receive the miles or points there is a cost involved*.
 The goal is to get as many miles and points for the least cost.

 Paying interest because you can’t pay your bill in full each month increases your cost for the miles and points.

-The Chase Sapphire Card gives you 60,000 Ultimate Reward points after spending $4,000 in the first three months.
-Those 60,000 Ultimate Rewards points will cost you $3000 or $0.075 cents per point (cpp), assuming the bill is paid in full each month.
+The Chase Sapphire Preferred® Card gives you 60,000 Ultimate Reward points after spending $4,000 in the first three months.
+Those 60,000 Ultimate Rewards points will cost you $4,000 or $0.05 cents per point (cpp), assuming the bill is paid in full each month.

-- Bank of Hawaii Hawaiian Airlines Visa signature card gives you 20,000 Hawaiian Airlines miles after first purchase.
+- Bank of Hawaii Hawaiian Airlines Visa signature card offers 20,000 Hawaiian Airlines miles after first purchase.